awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-form-valuemapping.md

 # AWS::AmplifyUIBuilder::Form ValueMapping<a name="aws-properties-amplifyuibuilder-form-valuemapping"></a>

-Associates a complex object with a display value\.
+The `ValueMapping` property specifies the association between a complex object and a display value\.
 Use `ValueMapping` to store how to represent complex objects when they are displayed\.

 ## Syntax<a name="aws-properties-amplifyuibuilder-form-valuemapping-syntax"></a>